ddmitov/perl-executing-browser/doc/INTERACTIVE.md

   ```

 * **Failsafe Print**
-  Failsafe print is necessary to shut down PEB Perl scripts if PEB unexpectedly crashes.
+  Failsafe print is necessary to shut down PEB interactive Perl scripts if PEB unexpectedly crashes.
   Failsafe print can be implemented using the following code:

   ```perl